axibase/atsd-api-r/atsd_package.md

 <a name = "get_series_tags"></a> **Function name:** get\_series\_tags()

 **Description:** The function determines time series collected by ATSD for a given metric.
-For each time series it lists tags associated whith the series, and last time the series was updated.
+For each time series it lists tags associated with the series, and last time the series was updated.
 The list of fetched time series is based on data stored on disk for the last 24 hours.

 **Returns object:** data frame